ambarishchandra/MA_maskmandate_reanalysis/README.md

 new_cumul_cases.do: Stata code to read in community case data, assign cases to school districts based on district to town mapping and create a graph plotting cumulative infections per capita for each of the four groups of school districts, saving new_cumul.png which is Figure 3 in the paper.

 **Table 1.
-Case rate changes from pre- to post-March 3rd 2023 by multiple baseline time periods.**
+Case Rates and relative differences for treatment and various control groups.**

 Dataset(s) required:

-student_weekly_cases_percap_bygroup.csv.
-This data was pulled from the dataset of school districts (pre_post_data.csv) with the constructed variable of average weekly cases per capita in different time periods before intervention removal and then the 6 weeks and 12 weeks after interventional removal.
-3 different pre-mandate removal weekly averages were calculated according to 3 different start dates to mandate removal intervals: September 16th to mandate removal, December 2nd to mandate removal, and January 27th to mandate removal.

-Code(s) required: None outside of formulas in the spreadsheet cells

-**Table 2: Characteristics of masking districts and various control groups which dropped mask mandates; Logit-Link Regression analysis.**

-Dataset(s) required:

-Staff_by_district.csv: Number of full-time equivalent staff members for each of 398 MA school districts.

-Nejm_covid_reports.csv: Weekly positive Covid-19 cases, separately for students and staff, for 398 MA school districts.

-nces_ma_district_bos_distances_A.csv: Dataset on MA school districts with distance from Boston obtained from: from https://nces.ed.gov/ccd/districtsearch/

-enrollmentbyracegender.csv: Race and Gender data for 398 MA school districts.

-district_medinc.csv: Median Income for 296 MA school districts.

 nejm_unmasking_dates.csv: List of 72 districts studied by Cowger et al, with dates on which mask mandates ended.

 MA_district_enrollment_bygrade.csv: Number of students enrolled, by grade, in each of 398 MA school districts.

-SCHOOLDISTRICTS_POLY.shp: polygon shapefile of MA school districts.
+staff_by_district.csv: Number of staff FTE in each MA school district

+nejm_covid_reports.csv: Weekly positive Covid-19 cases, separately for students and staff, for 398 MA school districts.

 Code(s) required:

-massmap.do: From Figure 1, this creates an intermediate dataset, distance_demgraphics.dta that is required by the next code.

-summary and logit table.do: Merges in all the demographic data, enrollment and staffing data, and weekly case data in the datasets above.
-Creates various subgroups corresponding to the control groups used in the paper.
-Then creates data used in the upper panel of Table 2 (demographics and distance).
-Also estimates logit link regressions for the lower panel of Table 2.
+make_weekly_district_case_dataset: Merges in all the demographic data, enrollment and staffing data, and weekly case data in the datasets above.
+Saves an intermediate dataset: district_weekly_cases_percap_staffstudents.dta.

+summary and logit table.do: Reads in district_weekly_cases_percap_staffstudents.dta, creates various subgroups corresponding to the control groups used in the paper.
+Then creates data used in the left panels of Table 1 (weekly case rates per capita for various groups).
+Also estimates logit link regressions.

+Note: the full table requires additional manipulation in Excel or another application.